KQM-git/TCL/general-mechanics/resources-and-efficiency.md

   * It is possible to go beyond this number by not leaving the rendered zone after picking up the 100th investigation spot.
   * As of Patch 2.5, the theoretical maximum is 184 investigation spots.
 For more information, see this [Vault Entry](../evidence/general-mechanics/resources-and-efficiency.md#multiple-artifact-clusters-after-100).
 * There is a random event daily limit of 10.
 After that, you receive no reward when completing random events that day.
+* The inventory cap for berries is 9999.

 ### Artifact Drop Spots
 There are two types of artifact spots: